War epic 'Midway' wins down week at the box office

 "We have a fantastic storyteller in Paul Feig and a ridiculously charming cast," said Universal's distribution head Jim Orr.

 Once again, the bright spots at the box office are in the awards-friendly limited releases.
-Amazon opened Shia LaBeouf's autobiographical film "Honey Boy" in four locations, where it earned a strong US$288,824.
-And Lauren Greenfield's Imelda Marcos documentary "The Kingmaker" opened in two locations to US$23,600.
-Both "Parasite," which earned US$2.6 million from 603 locations, and "Jojo Rabbit," which added US$3.9 million from 802 locations, also continue to perform well as the films expand a little bit each week.
+Amazon opened Shia LaBeouf's autobiographical film "Honey Boy" in four locations, where it earned a strong $288,824.
+And Lauren Greenfield's Imelda Marcos documentary "The Kingmaker" opened in two locations to $23,600.
+Both "Parasite," which earned $2.6 million from 603 locations, and "Jojo Rabbit," which added $3.9 million from 802 locations, also continue to perform well as the films expand a little bit each week.

-But it's still one of the worst early November weekends in years and Dergarabedian noted that the smaller films are not going to move the needle on the overall box office for the year, which remains down 5.5 per cent.
+But it's still one of the worst early November weekends in years and Dergarabedian noted that the smaller films are not going to move the needle on the overall box office for the year, which remains down 5.5%.

 "It's definitely a little bit of a challenged box office," Orr said.